robertsledge/Python/README.md

 # Python

-Lessons and Projects
+<h3>1.
+Lessons and Projects</h3>

 Just a small repository of current lessons and tasks.
+Not necessarily up to date.